ardasaritas/ardasaritas/README.md

 ## About Me:
 Hi, I'm Arda.
-I like computers, coding, and currently deepening my skills in computer science. <br> Curiosity is one thing I know I truly have.
+I’m interested in computers and coding, and I consistently work on improving my skills and deepening my understanding of computer science. \
+Curiosity is one of my strongest traits, and it drives how I learn and build. \

 - Studying Information Systems and Technologies @ Bilkent University
 - Interests: Techology and science, AI agents, Algorithms, Systems.